Keto Chocolate Peppermint Loaf on a plate.

 • Pour the chocolate peppermint cake into the prepared pan and spread it into an even layer.

-• Bake the chocolate peppermint loaf cake for 35-45 minutes until a skewer inserted into the chocolate peppermint cake comes out clean.
+• Bake the chocolate peppermint cake for 35-45 minutes until a skewer inserted into the chocolate peppermint cake comes out clean.

 • Chocolate Ganache Frosting: